Updated 11/2022

 Open to Grades: 10, 11 & 12

 Advanced Chemistry is a rich and challenging class for highly motivated students in chemistry.
 The rigor of this class stems from the depth of content, as well as its emphasis on the science process through completion of laboratory activities.
 Topics of study include atomic structure, chemical bonding, periodicity, nomenclature and reactions, solution chemistry, stoichiometry, thermochemistry, the behavior of gases, and other various topics.
 At FRHS: This course is designed for students who have a strong interest in science, poses advanced math skills, and are independent learners.
 This course is not a requirement for those students who plan on taking AP Chemistry.
 Students in Advanced Chemistry will use ALEKS, an online program, for out of class practice and application of material learned in class.
-There is a fee for a subscription to the ALEKS program and also a fee for the course-book notes.*

 Credits: 10